 INCREMENT (Update data & workflows based on snapshot): Data from this feed will be evaluated against the snapshot.

-- Data does not exist in the snapshot > it is treated as a new hire and a new workflow is launched.
-Data is added to the snapshot after launching workflow.
+Data does not exist in the snapshot > it is treated as a new hire and a new workflow is launched.
+Data is added to the snapshot after launching the workflow.

-- Data exists in the snapshot > it uses action as update and tries to update the existing workflow.
-If there is no workflow launched, it will result in error.
+Data exists in the snapshot > it uses action as an update and tries to update the existing workflow.
+If there is no workflow launched, it will result in an error.

-- Termination Date on data > it will stamp the termination date on workflow and workflow will be cancelled on the termination date.
+Termination Date on data > it will stamp the termination date on workflow and workflow will be canceled on the termination date.

-NOTE: Snapshot uses external id field in the data to determine if data exists in snapshot.
+NOTE: Snapshot uses an external id field in the data to determine if data exists in the snapshot.

 Mapping the snapshot is similar to the existing CSV mapping.
 The difference between standard mapping and smart mapping is:

-- Smart mapping has additional column 'Termination Date' available for mapping.
+Smart mapping has an additional column 'Termination Date' available for mapping.

 For doing this, there is a provision to provide filters during the smart upload.
 There are three options for filters:

-- None - no filter will be applied and all data will be loaded as snapshot.
+None - no filter will be applied and all data will be loaded as a snapshot.

-- Simple filter (select specific rows) - you can define a column and a value.
-Column is the Header name in the CSV while the value that needs to be included in the snapshot (can be a comma separate list).
+Simple filter (select specific rows) - you can define a column and a value.
+The column is the Header name in the CSV while the value that needs to be included in the snapshot (can be a comma separate list).

-- Advance filter - provide filter expression as string with a complex condition.
+Advance filter - provide filter expression as a string with a complex condition.

-Following are the ways to configure advance filter:
+The following are the ways to configure the advanced filter:

 All column names and values must be enclosed with double quotes i.e. ".